How to use risk workflows: JupyterLab Desktop setup

 4. In the welcome window, select New session…

-5. Next to the hamburger menu (☰) in the title bar, the environment name must match the name chosen above.
-If it is something else, e.g. conda: jlab_server, click on the name and select the correct enviroment, here: conda: climaax_droughts.
+5. Next to the hamburger menu (☰) in the title bar of the opened window, the environment name must match the name chosen above.
+If it is something else, e.g. conda: jlab_server, click on the name and select the correct enviroment, here: conda: climaax.

-6. In the left side bar, navigate to the folder where you want to save the workflow files.
+• In the left side bar, navigate to the folder where you want to save the workflow files (double-click on a folder to enter it and click on the names in the path bar above to move out of a folder).

 • Get the https clone link from the GitHub repository of the workflow, e.g.